The Ultimate Packing List For Solo Travellers

 Pack according to the weather, the theme of your trip and your destination.
 But I guess carrying a jacket is always good irrespective of the weather.

 Also, pack at least one extra top/shirt, a pair of pants or jeans and undergarments.
 Washing clothes on travel is not a good practice.
-Keep a separate bag for used clothes.
+Keep a separate laundry bag for used clothes.

 Camera, battery, extra memory cards, etc